 The product may malfunction if subjected to strong shock or vibration.
-In addition, do not touch or apply force to the lens.
+In addition, do not touch or apply force to the lens or lens cover.

 Keep Dry

 The device will be damaged if immersed in water or subjected to high humidity.